Raven (wrestler)

-Scott Levy (born September 8, 1964) is an American professional wrestler, better known by his ring name, Raven.
-He is best known for his appearances with professional wrestling promotions Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), the World Wrestling Federation (WWF) / World Wrestling Entertainment (WWE) and NWA Total Nonstop Action (TNA).
+Scott Levy (born September 8, 1964), also known as Raven, is an American professional wrestler who historically competed for Extreme Championship Wrestling (ECW).
+Besides ECW, he is best known for his appearances with other professional wrestling promotions such as World Championship Wrestling (WCW), the World Wrestling Federation (WWF) / World Wrestling Entertainment (WWE) and NWA Total Nonstop Action (TNA).

 Widely recognized as "one of the best talkers in wrestling", Raven is known for his "psychological heel tactics" and grunge-inspired gimmick.
 His feud with The Sandman in the mid-1990s has been described as "one of the most emotional rivalries in professional wrestling's history".
-Over the course of his career, he held championships including the ECW World Heavyweight Championship, ECW World Tag Team Championship, NWA World Heavyweight Championship, WCW Light Heavyweight Championship, WCW United States Heavyweight Championship, WCW World Tag Team Championship, and WWF Hardcore Championship.
+Over the course of his career, he held championships including the ECW World Heavyweight Championship, ECW World Tag Team Championship, NWA World Heavyweight Championship, WCW Light Heavyweight Championship, WCW United States Heavyweight Championship, WCW World Tag Team Championship, and WWF Hardcore Championship 27 times.
 He was inducted into the TNA Hall of Fame in 2022.